Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

 10. An organization runs many systems and uses many AWS products.
 Which of the following services enables them to control how each developer interacts with these products?
     - A. AWS Identity and Access Management.
     - B. Amazon RDS.
-    - C. Network Access Control Lists.
+    - C. Network Access Control Lists. [control inbound/outbound traffic at subnet Level]
     - D. Amazon EMR.

     <details markdown=1><summary markdown='span'>Answer</summary>